 When the developer finishes, and a park is controlled by the owners, a very different

 condition emerges.
 With little to no interest in public exposure, all forms of promotion stop.
 Sometimes private parks, wishing

-to avoid the public, ban all in park “for sale” signs, and take steps to severely restrict access.
+to avoid the public and be "secure", ban all in park “for sale” signs, and take steps to severely restrict access.
 Just as the developer

 wanted exposure, private parks often want just the opposite.
 We say they are

 All of this would make little difference to anyone, except for one big thing.

 An owner, at any time, may

 need to sell his RV property.
 A health problem, a change in circumstance, or any number of events can trigger the